PrismLibrary/Prism-Documentation/docs/plugins/essentials/applicationmodel/appcontext.md

 - Version — The application version, as a Version object.
 - BuildString — The build number of the version, such as 1000.
 - RequestedTheme — The detected theme of the system or application.
-- PackagingModel — The packaging model of the application.
-- RequestedLayoutDirection — The requested layout direction of the system or application.